regenrek/nujek/README.md

-# Nuxt.js Storyblok Starter
+# Nujek Framework

 Nujek - Set of Nuxt starter modules which help you to build storyblok websites and apps as easy as possible.

 I highly recommend to use [Nuxt Storyblok Starter Kit](https://github.com/regenrek/nuxt-storyblok-starter) as starter project if you want start a new project.

 Helping you to stay productive following and eliminating repetive tasks.

 - 🎲 &nbsp;Demos on CodeSandbox - WIP
 - 📖 [&nbsp;Read the documentation](https://nujek-docs.vercel.app/)